Skip to Main Content

 Symptoms of sickle cell disease

 Symptoms and complications of sickle cell disease vary from patient to patient.
 They range from mild to life-threatening.
+Health problems caused by sickle cell disease include:

-Causes and risk factors for sickle cell disease
+Causes of sickle cell disease

 • Sub-Saharan Africa